Effective Loss Prevention Strategies in Retail

 5. Damage and spoilage: Losses can result from damaged or spoiled merchandise due to mishandling, accidents, improper storage, or expiration of perishable goods.
 This can lead to inventory write-offs and financial losses.

-6. Supply chain and delivery losses: Losses can occur during the supply chain and delivery process, such as theft, loss, or damage of goods during transportation or at distribution centers.
+6. Supply chain and delivery losses: Losses can occur during the supply chain and delivery process, such as theft, loss, or damage of goods during transportation or distribution centers.
 These losses can impact inventory availability and profitability.

 7. Cash handling errors: Losses can occur due to errors in cash handling, including incorrect cash counts, cash register discrepancies, or inadequate cash management procedures.